psarangi550/Azure-CICD-Pipeline/Markdowns/CICD_pipeline_for_Azure_container_Apps/building_service_connection_apps.md

 - we can also create the `Service Principal (manual)/Managed Identity` for `Real Time Product Development`

-- we can also create the `Service Principal`  from the `AAzure cloud Shell` as below
+- we can also create the `Service Principal`  from the `Azure cloud Shell` as below

     ```bash